waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

     [ WITH [ NO ] DATA ]
     ```

--   描述
+-   **Description**

-    创建新表，表中的数据来自 `SELECT` 子句。
+    Creates a new table containing the result of a `SELECT` query.

-    -   使用 `IF NOT EXISTS` 子句可以避免在表存在时抛出异常；
+    -   The optional `IF NOT EXISTS` clause causes the error to be suppressed if the table already exists.
-    -   使用 `WITH` 子句可以在创建表格时，为表格设置属性。支持的属性列表可以通过下列语句获取：
+    -   The optional `WITH` clause can be used to set properties on the newly created table.
+To list all available table properties, run the following query:

         ```
         SELECT * FROM system.metadata.table_properties;
         ```

--   示例
+-   **Examples**

     ```
-    --- 从表orders中选择两个列来创建新的表
-    CREATE TABLE orders_column_aliased (order_date, total_price)
+    --- Select two columns from orders to create a new table CREATE TABLE orders_column_aliased (order_date, total_price)
     AS
     SELECT orderdate, totalprice
     FROM orders
-    --- 创建新表，使用聚合函数
-    CREATE TABLE orders_by_date
+    --- Create a new table using the aggregate function CREATE TABLE orders_by_date
     COMMENT 'Summary of orders by date'
     WITH (format = 'ORC')